martinthenext/ir-crowd-thesis/log.md

 ## Memory problems

 Ran into memory problems bacause gigantic dense tf-idf matrices don't get garbage-collected properly.
 Trying different strategies and going to do profiling.

+Experiments show that memory is not enough to process one [sic] accuracy sequence.